Fyodor Smolov: Return to Dynamo

 On 12 January 2022, Dynamo announced the signing of Fyodor from Lokomotiv, making him return to the first club in his professional career.
 Also the Moscow club disclosed that the term of the contract is 1.5 years plus an additional optional year.
 On 26 February 2022, in his first competitive game back with Dynamo, he scored the opening goal of the 3–0 victory over FC Khimki, 11 years after he last scored for Dynamo.

+On 31 May 2023, Smolov extended his contract with Dynamo for the 2023–24 season, with an option for the 2024–25 season.

+Return to Krasnodar

+On 18 June 2024, Smolov returned to Krasnodar on a one-year contract.
+On 24 May 2025, he won the Russian Premier League title for the first time in his career.
+Smolov left Krasnodar on 27 May 2025.

 International career

 Smolov was part of the Russia Under-21 side that was competing in the 2011 European Under-21 Championship qualification.
 He was an important factor in the U-21 team qualifying for the 2013 UEFA European Under-21 Football Championship in the next cycle, scoring three goals in the qualification play-offs against the Czech Republic.
 On 6 November 2012, Russia manager Fabio Capello included Smolov in the squad for a friendly game against the United States.
 During the game, he made his debut and scored his first goal for the national team, netting the opener in a 2–2 home draw on 14 November.
 Smolov scored his first competitive goal for the national team in a 7–0 away victory against Liechtenstein in a Euro 2016 qualifier on 8 September 2015.
-He was subsequently included in Russia's squad for the final tournament in France, where he started in all three matches as Russia finished 4th in group B.

-In the opening match of the 2017 FIFA Confederations Cup against New Zealand on 17 June at Krestovsky Stadium, Smolov scored Russia's second goal in a 2–0 win and was Man of the Match.
+He was subsequently included in Russia's squad for the final tournament in France, where he started in all three matches as Russia finished 4th in group B. In the opening match of the 2017 FIFA Confederations Cup against New Zealand on 17 June at Krestovsky Stadium, Smolov scored Russia's second goal in a 2–0 win and was Man of the Match.

 On 3 June 2018, he was included in the finalized World Cup squad.
 He started the tournament-opener game against Saudi Arabia and appeared as a substitute in every subsequent game.
 He scored the opening penalty kick in the shoot-out that helped Russia defeat Spain in the Round of 16, but had his shot saved by Danijel Subašić in the quarterfinal shoot-out which Russia lost to Croatia.

 On 11 May 2021, he was named as a back-up player for Russia's UEFA Euro 2020 squad.